Skip to content

 How Much Testing Should You Do?

 If your time or resources are limited, keep your plan simple: Test the new OS to see whether it installs correctly on your hardware.
-(If you have a mix of Intel-based and Apple silicon Mac computers, test the new OS on both.)
+If you still have a mix of Intel-based and Apple silicon Mac computers, test the new OS on both.
 See if you can create a new user and enroll in your MDM solution.
 If you can take care of those basics, that might be enough for now.

 Providing Feedback

-While the main goal of prerelease testing is to check the forthcoming operating systems against your existing hardware and software, there’s another crucial goal: Providing feedback to Apple about the new OSes.
+While your main goal of prerelease testing is to check the forthcoming operating systems against your existing hardware and software, there’s another important one: Providing feedback to Apple.
 For that, your best bet is AppleSeed for IT.

 When to submit feedback?
 Whenever an app or service you’ve used in the past doesn’t work or behaves oddly—crashing, hanging, or being so slow as to be unusable—under the new OS.

-When you file feedback, it's important to make it useful.
-Don't just say, "It doesn't work".
+When you file feedback, make it useful.
 The more information you can provide, the more likely your bug will get fixed fast and won’t require a lot of follow-up.
-At a minimum, include a detailed, descriptive title when filing the report, following the rubrics “[[service or app]] [[is doing this weird thing]]” or “[[can’t do this]] in [[service or app]].”
+As a start, include a detailed, descriptive title when filing the report, following the rubrics “[[service or app]] [[is doing this weird thing]]” or “[[can’t do this]] in [[service or app]].”
 Screenshots are also really helpful.
 For more, see Apple’s article on how to file great bug reports.

-Whichever way you submit feedback, it will be routed to a special AppleSeed for IT queue.
+As mentioned above, if you file feedback using your organization credentials, it will be routed to a special AppleSeed for IT queue.
 That means your bug submissions and enhancement requests will go to people at Apple who can actually do something about them.

 About Kandji